 “I feel very proud of where I am now.
 Before I was always very down and low, but now I feel happy and positive a lot of the time.
 I can see the light at the end of the tunnel.”

 Jodie wants her story of inner strength to inspire other young carers and young people who have challenges to overcome.
 She feels that she has come so far and is excited for the future.

-“I feel like Inspire Suffolk saved my life.
+“I feel like Inspire saved my life.
 It really helped me to feel motivated and do something”

-Jodie is just one of the many young people that Inspire Suffolk supports to overcome a range of challenges and to strive for a positive next step in their lives.
+Jodie is just one of the many young people that Inspire supports to overcome a range of challenges and to strive for a positive next step in their lives.
 Find out more about what we do here.